मुरूड-जंजिरा

 ( Murud-Janjira )

-Murud-Janjira (pron. ) is the local name of a famous fort and tourist spot situated on an island just off the coastal town of Murud, in the Raigad district of Maharashtra, India.
+Murud-Janjira () is the local name of a famous fort and tourist spot situated on an island just off the coastal town of Murud, in the Raigad district of Maharashtra, India.

-According to another record,[vague] the Abyssinian Sidis established the Janjira and Jafarabad state in early 1100.[2]
+In early 1100 AD the Abyssinian Sidis established the Janjira and Jafarabad state.[1]

 Archaeological Survey of India noticeboard at fort entrance

-According to accounts written by the Portuguese Admiral Fernão Mendes Pinto, the Ottoman fleet that first arrived in Aceh prior to the Ottoman expedition to Aceh led by Kurtoğlu Hızır Reis included 200 Malabar sailors from Janjira to aid the region of Batak and Maritime Southeast Asia in 1539.[3]
+In 1539, According to accounts written by the Portuguese Admiral Fernão Mendes Pinto, the Ottoman fleet that first arrived in Aceh (prior to the Ottoman expedition to Aceh led by Kurtoğlu Hızır Reis), included 200 Malabar sailors from Janjira to aid the region of Batak and Maritime Southeast Asia.[2]
 Later, in 1621, the Siddis of Janjira became exceptionally powerful as an autonomous state to the point that the commander of Janjira, Siddi Ambar the Little, successfully defied his overlord Malik Ambar's attempt to replace him.
-Siddi Ambar the Little is accordingly considered the first Nawab of Janjira state.[4]
+Siddi Ambar the Little is accordingly considered the first Nawab of Janjira state.[3]

 Photographies by: